rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231115_New York Times Podcasts.md

 *  Right.
 *  When we were talking about Utah, it was a single state trying to restrict social media
 *  on behalf of young people.
-*  And now what we have—
+*  And now what we haveâ€”
 *  Good morning, everyone.
 *  Good morning.
 *  Good morning, and thank you for joining me today.